 Ecologically, Uganda is where the East African savannah meets the West African jungle.
-Where else but in this impossibly lush country can one observe lions prowling the open plains in the morning and track chimpanzees through the rainforest undergrowth the same afternoon, then the next day navigate tropical channels teeming with hippo and crocs before setting off into the misty mountains to stare deep into the eyes of a mountain gorilla?
+Where else but in this impossibly lush country can one observe Lions prowling the open plains in the morning and track Chimpanzees through the rainforest undergrowth the same afternoon, then the next day navigate tropical channels teeming with Hippopotami and Crocs before setting off into the misty mountains to stare deep into the eyes of a mountain gorilla?
 Certainly, Uganda is the only safari destination whose range of forest primates is as impressive as its selection of plains antelope.
 Yet there is more to the country than wildlife – far more!

 Day 1: Arrival at Entebbe Airport.

 You will be met by our professional guide at the Entebbe International Airport and transferred to Kampala where you will camp at Backpackers’ Camp.

 Day 2: Transfer to Lake Mburo national park.
 Stay at Mantana Tented Camp or budget campsite for 2 nights.

 After breakfast we transfer to Lake Mburo, arriving in the afternoon with a game drive in the park.
 There is a superb wetland and Acacia savanna sanctuary.
 Birding here is a delightful experience, with superb scenery and a markedly different fauna to other reserves.
 This is the best place in the country to see game animals such as Eland as well as Zebra, Topi, Impala, and acacia-associated birds.
 The lakes within the park attract Hippos, Crocodiles and a variety of waterbirds, while fringing swamps hide secretive papyrus specialists such as Sitatunga, plus much rarer Roan, Leopard, Hyenas and Jackals.

 Day 3: Whole day in the Park.